tarantool/ansible-cartridge/doc/steps.md

 version is added to `cartridge_app_install_dir`.
 This step removes redundant distributions.

-Input facts from config:
+Input variables from config:

 - `cartridge_app_name` - application name;
 - `cartridge_app_install_dir` - path to directory where application distributions
   are placed;
 - `cartridge_keep_num_latest_dists` - number of dists that should be kept.

-Output facts:
+Output variables:

 - `dists_dirs_to_remove` - list of distribution directories paths that
   were removed.